 - Leaves: The slender, arching stems of Solomon's seal have alternating lance-shaped leaves that are either green or tipped with white.

 - Flowers: Small, tubular, white flowers dangle underneath the leaves.
 The species name of P. biflorum refers to the fact that the flowers grow in pairs along the leaf axils.
 Solomon's seal will bloom in mid-spring to early summer.
 The black seed pods that follow will persist into summer.
 More mature plants tend to have more profuse flowers and are a bit showier.
-But it’s the plant form rather than the flowers that makes Solomon’s seal such an interesting plant.
+But it’s the plant form rather than the flowers that make Solomon’s seal such an interesting plant.

 - USDA hardiness zone: Solomon's seal is reliably perennial in USDA Hardiness Zones 3 through 9.
 They are easy growers, but somewhat slow to become established.
 Another big plus is that Solomon’s seal is deer resistant.

-Size will vary among the different species and cultivars.
-Most Solomon's seal plants grow to about 1 to 2 feet tall.
+The size will vary among the different species and cultivars.
+Most of Solomon's seal plants grow to about 1 to 2 feet tall.
 The width of the plant is really only the 3- to 5-inch leaf span, but since the stem arches up and over, the width is more like 1 to 3 feet.
 There is a giant Solomon's seal (Polygonatum biflorum var. commutatum) that tops out at about 5 feet tall and really makes a statement in the garden.

 These really are woodland plants.
 Give your Solomon's a spot in partial shade.
 Solomon’s seal can only take sun if the climate is cool and the soil is moist.

 Solomon’s seal looks best when allowed to naturalize in a woodland setting.
 It pairs well with many shade garden plants, like Brunnera (Siberian bugloss), cranesbill geranium, Dicentra (bleeding heart), Epimedium (barrenwort), ferns, hellebore, Heuchera (coral bells) and Tiarella (foamflower).
 These plants have attractive and often colorful foliage, providing season-long interest.

 Suggested Varieties to Grow

 Try your green thumb at these varieties:

 - True Solomon's seal (P. biflorum): Very dependable and one of the fastest growing.

 - Fragrant Solomon's seal (P. odoratum "Variegatum"): Variegated form with white tips.